 Under GDPR you have the right to see a full copy of any data we hold about you, and also the right to request that it is fully deleted from our system (although we may be required to keep some records to ensure that you are not contacted in future, or to comply with any legal obligations).Data protection

 Security is a priority in everything we do while developing and delivering DA(S)PL.
 We are constantly evaluating potential threats to understand if there is any risk to your data.
 As potential threats are constantly evolving, we use several technical and organisational measures - which are also continually adapting - to stay ahead of the hackers and scammers.Professional Indemnity Insurance

 We have adequate professional indemnity insurance cover to meet contingencies.
 Click here to view details.Information Commissioner's Office (ICO) Registration and jurisdiction

-DA(S)PL are based in Croydon, so we ultimately answer to the UK Information Commissioner’s Office (ICO) regarding Data Privacy and Protection.
+DA(S)PL is based in Croydon, so we ultimately answer to the UK Information Commissioner’s Office (ICO) regarding Data Privacy and Protection.
 We register annually with the ICO under agreement number Z2316039.
 See ICO Registry entry here.

 Despite all our best efforts, should the unthinkable happen and we suffer a significant data breach that puts your personal data at risk, we have a legal duty to report this to the ICO within 72 hours of discovery.
 We are updating our internal Policy and Procedures to include mandatory notification requirements, both with the ICO and publicly with you, our customers.

 Maintaining your privacy is a key priority to us.
-You can rest assured that we have your best interests at heart.Contacting us
+You can be rest assured that we have your best interests at heart.Contacting us

 If you ever want to contact us about GDPR, data protection or how we handle your data in general, please feel free to drop an email to Pinkal Shah email@example.com. we will get back to you as soon as possible.